MrParsemallow/FwOC/README.md

 # Clone an Existing Project

+## Install Git

+Download and install Git from the official website: https://git-scm.com/

+Run the installer and follow the default setup instructions.

+After installation, verify it works:

+    git --version

 If you already have a React project in a repository, you can clone it:

     git clone <repository-url>